Certificate of Training in Adult Malnutrition

 Malnutrition Screening in Adults: Combining Evidence and Clinical Practice to Improve Patient Care

-In this course, you’ll review the background and evolution of validated nutrition screening tools for adults; summarize new evidence; and discuss the use of these tools in real-world examples.
+In this course, Annalynn Skipper, PhD, RDN, FADA, CNSC and Anne Coltman, MS, RD, LDN, CNSC will review the background and evolution of validated malnutrition screening tools for adults; summarize new evidence on validated malnutrition screening tools by health care setting; and discuss the use of validated malnutrition screening tools through real-world examples and clinical practice.

 CLOSE